 Even men with diabetes need support sometimes, and this 259-page book is the first of its kind: stories of triumph for men with diabetes, written by those successful men with diabetes, compiled by Dr. Bev Adler.
 The book features many well-known men in the diabetes community, athletes, medical pros and TV personalities -- all talking about their lives and challenges with diabetes, and how they’ve managed to succeed despite (or alongside) this disease.

-Best Diabetes Books on Social and Psychological Topics
+Best Diabetes Books on Mental Health and Psychosocial Aspects

 The pioneering and most famous title in this category is “Diabetes Burnout: What to Do When You Can’t Take It Anymore” by diabetes psychologist William Polonsky, originally published in 1999.